Hiwonder-docs/JetMax/source/docs/6_Advanced_Program_Lessons.md

 1)  Turn on Jetson Nano and open the terminal.

-2)  Enter “**cd ..**” and “**ls**” in turns according to the picture.
+2)  Enter "**cd ..**" and "**ls**" in turns according to the picture.
 Having entered one, press Enter.
 Pay attention to that there is a space between **cd** and **..** .

 <img class="common_img" src="../_static/media/chapter_6_1/section_4/media/image2.png" style="width:500px"  />

 3)  In Linux, system directory refers to the folders in the below red frame.
 Linux operating system is completely based on files and file system.
 All the information are stored as files and defined by file name and storing path.
-Linux system directory is a tree structure. “**/**” represents the root of the tree structure, that is root directory.
+Linux system directory is a tree structure. "**/**" represents the root of the tree structure, that is root directory.

 <img class="common_img" src="../_static/media/chapter_6_1/section_4/media/image3.png" style="width:500px"  />